-They say "don't put all your eggs in one basket", yet it's considered completely normal for folks in the tech industry to do just that.
+They say "don't put all your eggs in one basket", yet it's completely normal for tech workers to do exactly that.

-Few people blink an eye when someone talks about working late into the night (or the weekend) on a work project.
+Yet it's normal to hear friends talk about working late into the night (or over the weekend) on a project for their job.

-And what's the return?
+And for what return?
 Maybe a promotion or raise somewhere down the line?

-That's if you don't screw up along the way, or get put on a different team, and only if your manager doesn't leave or switch teams themselves.
-Any of those occur and it's another 6 months of hard work before you get another chance.
+As long as you don't switch teams or screw up along the way.
+And make sure your manager doesn't leave or be reassigned.
+Any one of those happen and it's another 6 months of hard work before you get another chance.

-Yet this is considered normal.
 We're putting all our eggs in one basket by tying ourselves to our full-time job.
-Our entire income is based on the whims of upper management and investors.
+Our entire income relies on the whims of upper management and investors.